-In February 2004, Alcancorp began issuing commercial paper through its U.S. commercial paper program.
-As of June 30, 2004, \$440 in commercial paper was outstanding with interest calculated on a floating rate basis, which was advanced to Alcan.
+In February 2004, AAC began issuing commercial paper through its U.S. commercial paper program.
+As of September 30, 2004, \$78 in commercial paper was outstanding with interest calculated on a floating rate basis, which was advanced to Alcan (recorded in Other receivables).
+The commercial paper was repaid to AAC on October 27, 2004 and AAC applied the funds to repay the corresponding third-party debt.